protonemedia/laravel-cross-eloquent-search/README.md

 ## Other Laravel packages

+* [`Form Components Pro`](https://github.com/protonemedia/form-components-pro): A set of Vue 3 components to rapidly build forms with Tailwind CSS 3.
+It supports validation, model binding, integrates with Autosize/Choices.js/Flatpickr, includes default vendor styling and is fully customizable!
+Even better in conjunction with Laravel Jetstream + Inertia.js.
 * [`Laravel Analytics Event Tracking`](https://github.com/protonemedia/laravel-analytics-event-tracking): Laravel package to easily send events to Google Analytics.
 * [`Laravel Blade On Demand`](https://github.com/protonemedia/laravel-blade-on-demand): Laravel package to compile Blade templates in memory.
 * [`Laravel Eloquent Scope as Select`](https://github.com/protonemedia/laravel-eloquent-scope-as-select): Stop duplicating your Eloquent query scopes and constraints in PHP.
 This package lets you re-use your query scopes and constraints by adding them as a subquery.